Last Updated on September 28, 2024 by Kittredge Cherry

 His life story is told in 2012 film “Taking A Chance on God.”
 It was directed by Brendan Fay, who co-produced “Saint of 9/11” about Mychal Judge.
 A trailer is online at YouTube.

 McNeill has a halo with the rainbow colors of the LGBTQ community in a 2020 portrait by North Carolina artist Jeremy Whitner.
 It appears at the top of this post.
-Whitner is a gay Christian mystic in process for ministry with the Disciples of Christ.
+Whitner is a gay Christian mystic and ordained minister with the Disciples of Christ.
+He has a master of divinity degree from Union Presbyterian Seminary.

 A hymn text to honor McNeill’s memory was written by Edward Moran.
 Titled “God Loves Us in Mysterious Ways,” the hymn appears in the Hymn Society’s “Songs for the Holy Other” and in Moran’s tribute to McNeill at Ambiente.us.
 “The third stanza references his book on LGBTQ theology ‘Taking a Chance on God,’ and also his final words to Brendan Fay: ‘Open the door,’” Moran explained there.
 The third verse goes like this: